BSCE21037/Space-Shooter-2D-Game/README.md

 2)**space_shooter_project_files**: This folder contains all project files except for Library(due to greater file size).
 In order to run this project, create a new Unity 2D project.
 Then paste these files in your new created project files.
 [Incase of Untitled Scene, go to Scenes folder and open the Gameplay Scene] .

+**NOTE: I do not own any assets or audio sources used in the game, as the main objective of this project was learning Unity.**

 Unity Version: 2022.3.16f1